The call was illegal. The lawsuit is free. The choice is yours.

 § 1692d — Harassment

-The CFPB's 2021 rule created a bright-line limit: collectors may not call you more than 7 times in 7 consecutive days, or within 7 days of speaking with you.
+A federal bright-line rule: collectors may not call more than 7 times in 7 consecutive days, or within 7 days of speaking with you.

 Reg F, 12 CFR § 1006.14